 B. Permissible secondary uses of biospecimens.
 Any biospecimen held by the CBR will be distributed for secondary research use only if the use is compatible with any prior consent/authorization(s) given by the donor from whom the biospecimen is derived.
-IRB interpretation of prior permissions will be sought when necessary, and CBR interpretations of prior permissions will be made according to the decision chart “Determining whether proposed secondary uses are compatible with prior consent.”
-The CBR will also recognize determinations that proposed secondary uses are compatible with prior donor permissions when those determinations are made by a designated Oversight Committee approved by an IRB to perform this function.
+IRB interpretation of prior permissions will be sought when necessary.

 C. Information to be disclosed to prospective donors.
-Investigators who acquire biospecimens from individual donors at the University of Michigan for deposit into the CBR are required, except with CBR Governance Committee approval, to seek permission for unspecified future research by employing the CBR consent/authorization templates, which are based on U-M templates for repository projects.
-The CBR templates will be updated as necessary by CBR personnel to ensure they meet all relevant laws, regulations, professional and ethical standards, and CBR policies.
-Investigators seeking consent/authorization from individual donors at the University of Michigan for deposit into the CBR are required, as permitted by funding and other agreements, to disclose the following to prospective donors:
+Investigators who acquire biospecimens from individual donors at the University of Michigan for deposit into the CBR are required, except with CBR Director and IRB approval, to seek permission for unspecified future research by employing the CBR consent/authorization templates, which are based on U-M templates for repository projects.
+The CBR templates will be updated as necessary by CBR personnel and/or IRBMED staff to ensure they meet all relevant laws, regulations, professional and ethical standards, and CBR policies.
+Except when a waiver of consent/authorization is approved by the IRB or a HIPAA privacy board, investigators seeking consent/authorization from individual donors at the University of Michigan for deposit into the CBR are required, as permitted by funding and other agreements, to disclose the following to prospective donors: